France votes on genocide law, faces Turkish reprisals

 But a non-binding Senate recommendation last week said the law would be unconstitutional, and after weeks of aggressive Turkish lobbying there are suggestions the outcome will be closer than anticipated.

-If adopted, Sarkozy should then ratify the bill with the process to be completed before parliament is suspended in February ahead of presidential elections.

-The bill can still be rejected by the country's highest court if that body considers the text unconstitutional.

-Turkey calls the bill a bid by Sarkozy to win the votes of 500,000 ethnic Armenians in France in the two-round presidential vote on April 22 and May 6.
+Turkey calls the bill a bid by President Nicolas Sarkozy to win the votes of 500,000 ethnic Armenians in France in the two-round presidential vote on April 22 and May 6.

 Sarkozy wrote to Turkish Prime Minister Tayyip Erdogan last week saying the bill did not single out any country and that Paris was aware of the "suffering endured by the Turkish people" during the final years of the Ottoman empire.